Every child has two parents

 The plan can also address topics such as your child's education, healthcare and religion, and describe a way to make child-rearing decisions together.
 Your plan should be consistent, but allow for changes once in a while if there are emergencies or special circumstances.

-In many cases, unmarried parents are able to work out parenting plans themselves, or with the help of family, friends and community organizations.
-However, in situations where the parents cannot agree, either parent may ask the court to issue a visitation order.
-(For more on visitation orders, see the Legal Aspects of Unmarried Parenthood section.)
+Often, unmarried parents are able to work out parenting plans themselves, or with the help of family, friends and community organizations.
+But, in situations where the parents cannot agree, either parent may ask the court to issue a visitation order.
+(For more on visitation orders, see the Legal aspects of unmarried parenthood section.)

 The only way your child can have a legal father is if you establish paternity.
 Most often this is done by both parents signing a form in the hospital or in the city or town clerk's office where the child was born.
 You can also request that the court order genetic marker testing and name the legal father.